 The truth is your body wants to heal.
 It loves you unconditionally and is working hard for you every day.
 All you need to do is give it the tools and resources it needs to begin the healing process.
 The simple tips I have shared here give you a healing toolbox to work with.
-I recommend also reading my two books Medical Medium and Life-Changing Foods for more in-depth information and guidance on healing adrenal fatigue and hundreds of other health conditions and symptoms.
+I recommend also reading my three books Medical Medium, Life-Changing Foods, and Thyroid Healing for more in-depth information and guidance on healing adrenal fatigue and hundreds of other health conditions and symptoms.

 This item posted: 25-Jan-2017

 Anthony William, Inc. - Disclaimer for Medical Medium Blog